raymondxu/devfest-webdev-track/README.md

 DevFest Web Development Track
 =======================

 To build, type `make` in this directory.
-Then you can view the created HTML file in your browser.
+Then view the created `output.html` file in your browser.